codem/silverstripe-html5-inputs/README.md

 # HTML5 field classes for Silverstripe

-This is module *under development* to provide a set of bare bones HTML5 inputs with no Javascript or CSS.
+This module provides a set of bare bones HTML5 inputs with no Javascript or CSS.

 You can use these fields in your projects as-is or extend them to provide additional features or shims.